 TGbe editor: Please update the following paragraph in this subclause as shown below:

 A non-AP MLD shall be able to discover an AP as an AP affiliated with an AP MLD when it receives the Reduced Neighbor Report element carried in a Beacon or Probe Response frame transmitted by the AP.
 A non-AP MLD shall be able to infer the relationship between the reported AP and the reporting AP by decoding the MLD ID subfield of the MLD Parameters subfield in the Reduced Neighbor Report element and following the rules described in 35.3.4.1 (AP behavior).
+Also see example in Figure 35-xx5 (Structure of specific elements carried in Management frames transmitted by an AP affiliated with an AP MLD that is a member of multiple BSSID set).

 35.3.5.4 Usage and rules of Basic variant Multi-Link element in the context of multi-link setup